course-details-portlet

 • can conduct a research project that is relevant for both knowledge development and practical application, independently and in collaboration with others.

-• can document and present the research process, as well as communicate results and ideas clearly and understandably to various target groups.
+• can present and communicate the research process, results and ideas clearly and in a way adapted to different audiences.

 • can analyze and critically evaluate relevant professional, occupational, and research ethical issues throughout the research process, in line with applicable ethical standards.